-- Polo shirt in white or burgundy with school emblem (Uniform Outfitters only). - Gray pants or shorts (Uniform Outfitters only).
-No denim, cords, cargo, skinny, or skin-tight pants allowed. - Outerwear: Jackets or sweatshirts must be solid black or white. - Shoes must be solid black (no color accents of any type).
-Students can wear any style or brand as long as it is appropriate for school activities.
+- Polo shirt in white or burgundy with school emblem (Uniform Outfitters only). - Gray pants or shorts (Global Schoolwear only) are allowed.
+Denim, cords, cargo, skinny, or skintight pants are not allowed. - Outerwear: Jackets or sweatshirts must be solid black or white. - Shoes must be solid black (no color accents).
+Students can wear any style or brand as long as it is appropriate for school activities. - No boots for elementary school students